TETRA: Security vulnerabilities of the air interface encryption

-In addition, the Midnight Blue team spots a "peculiarity regarding the TEA3 S-box", but further analysis has not been shown to lead to any weakness.
+In addition, the Midnight Blue B.V. team spots a "peculiarity regarding the TEA3 S-box", but further analysis has not been shown to lead to any weakness.

+ETSI published TR 104 291 that addresses the additional measures put in place in the TETRA security standards for every perceived TETRA vulnerability.
+This allows TETRA operators and users to check with their TETRA system manufacturers and to perform a risk assessment to decide on the necessity or urgency of countermeasures.

 The vulnerabilities related to algorithms remained publicly unknown for 28 years after TETRA's publication because TETRA did not initially make definitions of its cryptographic algorithms public, an example of security through obscurity, although details have now been made public.
-The Midnight Blue team gained access to TETRA's cryptographic code by attacking the trusted execution environment on a TETRA-enabled radio.
+The Midnight Blue B.V. team gained access to TETRA's cryptographic code by attacking the trusted execution environment on a TETRA-enabled radio.
 The team points to a list of previously broken cryptographic systems relying on obscurity and argues that the Kerckhoffs's principle should have been followed: the system would have been safer when its structure is publicly known, despite common practice for encryption systems for government use to remain confidential.